dayseanm04/Hospital-Network-Design-Project/testing/04-Connectivity-Tests/02-Endpoint-To-Endpoint/05-Test-IT-DPT-VLAN-to-Hospital-Endpoint-Connectivity.md

-# 🧪 Test – IT VLAN to Hospital Endpoint Connectivity
+# 🧪 Test – IT DPT VLAN to Hospital Endpoint Connectivity

 ## 📌 Purpose
 This test verifies **Layer 3 (Inter-VLAN) connectivity** from the **IT Department VLAN (VLAN 240)** to endpoints across all hospital department VLANs.